 Knowledge distillation~\cite{KD} is a simple yet effective way to achieve this goal.
 Since our model $\mathrm F_t$ can handle all seen categories with excellent performance, it can give any input a soft target, namely the output distribution on all known categories.
-Therefore, except for the current training set $\hat{\mathcal D}_t$, we can sampling other unlabeled data from a similar domain for further distillation.
+Therefore, except for the current training set $\hat{\mathcal D}_t$, we can sample other unlabeled data from a similar domain for further distillation.
 Note that these unlabeled data can be obtained from the Internet during distillation and discarded after that, so it does not occupy additional memory.

-Here, we do not expect additional auxiliary data is available and find that with simple strategies, we can achieve remarkable performance with only an imbalanced dataset $\hat{\mathcal D}_t$.
+Here, we do not expect any additional auxiliary data to be available and achieve remarkable performance with only the imbalanced dataset $\hat{\mathcal D}_t$.

 \textbf{Balanced Distillation.} Suppose there is a single backbone student model ${\mathrm F}^{(s)}_t$to be distilled.
-To mitigate the classification bias caused by imbalanced training dataset $\hat{\mathcal D_t}$, we should consider the class priors and adjust the weights of distilled information for different classes~\cite{zhang2021balanced}.
+To mitigate the classification bias caused by imbalanced training datasets $\hat{\mathcal D_t}$, we should consider the class priors and adjust the weights of distilled information for different classes~\cite{zhang2021balanced}.
 Therefore, the Balanced Distillation loss is formulated as: